 How to Shift to Empowering Accountability

 Accountability is a tough term.
-What do you think your team hears when you say, "We need more accountability?"
+What do you think your team hears when you say, "We need more accountability"?

-Most teams hear "We're in trouble" or "They don't trust us" or some version of belittling, finger wagging, or micromanagement.
+Most teams hear "we're in trouble" or "they don't trust us" or some version of belittling, finger wagging, or micromanagement.

 Thesaurus.com’s first synonym for hold accountable is to place blame for wrongdoing.”
 OOF.